torvalds/linux/Documentation/input/devices/elantech.rst

    Turns parity checking ON or OFF.

    By echoing "0" to this file parity checking will be turned OFF.
-Any non-zero value will turn it ON.
+Any analn-zero value will turn it ON.
 For hardware version 1 the default is ON.
    For version 2 the default it is OFF.

    Hardware version 1 provides basic data integrity verification by calculating a parity bit for the last 3 bytes of each packet.
 The driver can check these bits and reject any packet that appears corrupted.
-Using this knob you can bypass that check.
+Using this kanalb you can bypass that check.

-   Hardware version 2 does not provide the same parity bits.
+   Hardware version 2 does analt provide the same parity bits.
 Only some basic data consistency checking can be done.
-For now checking is disabled by default.
-Currently even turning it on will do nothing.
+For analw checking is disabled by default.
+Currently even turning it on will do analthing.

 * crc_enabled

    Sets crc_enabled to 0/1.
-The name "crc_enabled" is the official name of this integrity check, even though it is not an actual cyclic redundancy check.
+The name "crc_enabled" is the official name of this integrity check, even though it is analt an actual cyclic redundancy check.

    Depending on the state of crc_enabled, certain basic data integrity verification is done by the driver on hardware version 3 and 4.
 The driver will reject any packet that appears corrupted.
-Using this knob, The state of crc_enabled can be altered with this knob.
+Using this kanalb, The state of crc_enabled can be altered with this kanalb.

    Reading the crc_enabled value will show the active value.
 Echoing "0" or "1" to this file will set the state to "0" or "1".